NBCC syndrome; Gorlin syndrome; Gorlin-Goltz syndrome; Basal cell nevus syndrome (BCNS); Basal cell cancer - nevoid basal cell carcinoma syndrome

 Nevoid basal cell carcinoma nevus syndrome is a rare genetic condition.
 The main gene linked to the syndrome is known as PTCH ("patched").
 A second gene, called SUFU, has also been associated with this condition.

 Abnormalities in these genes are most commonly passed down through families as an autosomal dominant trait.
 This means you develop the syndrome if either parent passes the gene to you.
+If either of your parents has this syndrome, you have a 50 percent chance of having it.
 It is also possible to develop this gene defect with no family history.

 Main symptoms of this disorder are: